-What is the Difference Between a Roth IRA and a Traditional IRA?
+What is the Difference Between a Roth and a Traditional IRA?

 Roth IRAs and traditional IRAs offer different tax benefits.
 With a Roth IRA, you will be taxed on your current contributions.
 Upon retirement, you won’t be taxed when you make withdrawals.
 Your contributions to a traditional IRA, on the other hand, are tax-deductible in the year you make them.
 When you withdraw down the line, you will have to pay taxes on that income.

-What is the Difference Between a 401(k) and an IRA?
+What is the Difference Between an IRA and a 401k?

 A 401(k) and IRA have different maximum contributions as well as different tax benefits.
 However, the most significant difference between the two is that a 401(k) is a type of employer-sponsored retirement account.
 If your employer offers a 401(k) retirement plan, your contributions to this account will be deducted from your paycheck.
 Your employer will also contribute to the account.